alexandergall/ALX/README.md

                <nixpkgs/nixos/modules/services/networking/snabb>

        services.snabb.interfaces.*.addressFamilies.ipv6.nextHop
            The IPv6 address used as next-hop for all packets sent outbound on the interface.
-It must be part of the same subnet as the local address.
+It is assumed to be reachable directly through the interface.

            Type: string